2023 in Bare Knuckle Fighting Championship: Results

-Bare Knuckle Fighting Championship 40: Holmes vs. Christie
+BKFC 40 Leeds: Holmes vs. Christie

-Bare Knuckle Fighting Championship 40: Holmes vs. Christie was a bare-knuckle fighting event held by Bare Knuckle Fighting Championship on April 22, 2023.
+BKFC 40 Leeds: Holmes vs. Christie (also known as BKFC UK 3) was a bare-knuckle fighting event held by Bare Knuckle Fighting Championship on April 22, 2023.

 Background

 The event was initially scheduled to be headlined by welterweight bout between Elvin Brito and Jamie Cox, but the bout was cancelled after Cox withdrew.